 - Many double or dual degree programs are associated with large universities and a school of music/conservatory.
 This is fine if you want a large school vibe while pursuing your bachelor’s degrees, but if you want a more tight-knit community like at Oberlin, university structures can be a bit daunting.

 - Both of our divisions share the same campus, which makes the entire experience much more feasible, accessible, and integrated.
-Oftentimes, a double degree program is split between two campuses or two different institutions.
+Oftentimes, double degree programs at other schools are split between two campuses or two different institutions.

 NOTE: The use of the term “college” below refers to our College of Arts & Sciences.
 Sometimes I use “DD” as an acronym for “double degree.”